VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/order-address-type.md

 # OrderAddressType ==~object~==

-The `OrderAddressType` object represents an address associated with a customer order.
+This type represents an address associated with a customer order.

 ## Fields